Planning use classes in England and Wales

 Planning use classes are the legal framework which determines what a particular property may be used for by its lawful occupants.
 In England and Wales, these are contained within the text of Town and Country Planning (Use Classes) Order 1987 (Statutory Instrument 1987 No. 764).

-The use classes were reformed in September 2020.
+The use classes in England were reformed in September 2020.
 The 1987 use classes were replaced by the new use classes introduced in the Town and Country Planning (Use Classes) (Amendment) (England) Regulations 2020.
 The following use classes were replaced by the new Use Class E - Commercial, Business and Service: